DataSF/datasf.github.io/academy/_posts/2017-12-01-lean-leaders--learn-to-lead-your-own-process-improvement-project.md

 ---
 title: Lean Leaders – Learn to lead your own process improvement project
 description: >-
-  The Lean Leaders training is a 3-day intensive course designed to train City employees to lead their own process improvement projects in their departments.
-  Over 3 days, participants will learn the fundamentals of Lean process improvement, change management, and analyzing their process using Lean tools.
+  Lean Leaders is a multi-day Lean Process Improvement training that raises up change agents in City departments through hands-on observation, making rapid innovations, and coaching staff through change.
+Participants work with their supervisor and leaders in their department to identify a process problem that they will work on throughout the training.
+Each trainee will leave the training equipped to lead their own improvement projects and make measurable change to a department business process.
 prerequisites:
 length: 3 days / 24
 subjects: